chevere/docs/reference/Chevere/Interfaces/Route/RouteInterface.md

 ### maker()

-Provides access to the file maker array.
+Provides access to the file maker.

 ::: tip RETURN
 array